-Figure 11: Path traversal to output file for malicious shellPoor Error Handling: Overly Broad Catch
+Figure 11: Path traversal to output file for malicious shell

-Poor Error Handling: Overly Broad Throws

-Poor Logging Practice: Use of a System Output Stream

-Poor Style: Confusing Naming

-Poor Style: Value Never Read

-Portability Flaw: Locale Dependent Comparison

 Privacy Violation

 This flaw arises from the unencrypted storage of GitHub data in a file, which violates user privacy.
 In some way, an attacker could gain access to the server on which the application is running by exploiting another vulnerability in the EDDI application (e.g. Remote Code Execution – RCE), a vulnerability in the web server hosting EDDI (e.g. Apache or Nginx), a vulnerability in the server's operating system, compromised server login credentials (e.g. SSH or RDP), physical access to the server or an insider with legitimate access but malicious intent.